janschill/cern-solid-code-investigation/report/review-solid-spec.md

 - HTTP/1.1 Authentication client part
 - Must send the `Content-Type` header with `PUT`, `POST` and `PATCH` requests

-Uniform Resource Identifier (URI) play an essential role in the Solid ecosystem.
+Uniform Resource Identifiers (URI) play an essential role in the Solid ecosystem.
+They give information about the hierarchy of information.
+Important to note is that the slash character in the end of an URI indicates a container resource.
+A container resource is an organizing concept in the Linked Data Platform [Source](https://www.w3.org/TR/ldp/#ldpc). <!-- TODO: could need a more thorough explanation here -->

+A data pod stores data, therefore, it needs a storage mechanism, which means a "space of URIs in which data can be accessed" [Source](https://solid.github.io/specification/#storage).

 TODO: Give short introduction to these topics: